Lathyrism: Prevention

 Eating the grasspea with legumes having high concentrations of sulphur-based amino acids reduces the risk of lathyrism if such grain is available.
-Some states in India have banned the sale of Lathyrus seed in order to prevent their consumption, which in turn lessens the possibility of lathyrism in the general population.
+Some states in India have banned the sale of Lathyrus seed in order to prevent its consumption, which in turn lessens the possibility of lathyrism in the general population.

 History

 The first mentioned intoxication goes back to ancient India.
 Hippocrates mentions a neurological disorder in 46 B.C. in Greece caused by Lathyrus seed.
+Indian medical classic Bhavaprakasha dating from the sixteenth century mentions it, and even its etiology as kesari dal.

 During the Spanish War of Independence against Napoleon, grasspea served as a famine food.
 This was the subject of one of Francisco de Goya's famous aquatint prints titled Gracias a la Almorta ("Thanks to the Grasspea"), depicting poor people surviving on a porridge made from grasspea flour, one of them lying on the floor, already crippled by it.

-During the Second World War, on the order of Colonel I. Murgescu, commandant of the Vapniarka concentration camp in Transnistria, the detainees - most of them Jews - were fed nearly exclusively with grasspea.
+During the Second World War, on the order of Colonel I. Murgescu, commandant of the Vapniarka concentration camp in Transnistria, the detainees – most of them Jews – were fed nearly exclusively with grasspea.
 Consequently, they became ill from lathyrism.

 Related conditions

 Disorders that are clinically similar are konzo and Lytico-bodig disease.
+Konzo means "tied legs" in the Yaka language, and is common in some African people who are consuming diets poor in protein.
+The possible molecule causing this problem is thiocyanate, which stimulates AMPA receptors.